 As an aircraft equipped with a turbocharging system climbs, the waste gate is gradually closed to maintain the maximum allowable manifold pressure.
-At some point, the waste gate will be fully closed and further increases in altitude will cause the manifold pressure to decrease.
+At some point, the waste gate is fully closed and further increases in altitude cause the manifold pressure to decrease.
 This is the critical altitude, which is established by the aircraft or engine manufacturer.
-When evaluating the performance of the turbocharging system, be aware that if the manifold pressure begins decreasing before the specified critical altitude, the engine and turbocharging system should be inspected by a qualified aviation maintenance technician to verify the system's proper operation.
+When evaluating the performance of the turbocharging system, be aware that if the manifold pressure begins decreasing before the specified critical altitude, the engine and turbocharging system should be inspected by a qualified aviation maintenance technician (AMT) to verify that the system is operating properly.